jchan922/react-patterns/react-19/docs/hooks.md

 # React 19 - Hooks

+**Complete guide to React's built-in hooks.** For coding standards and best practices, see [coding-standards.md](../coding-standards.md).

 ## When to Use What - Quick Table

 **Sorted by execution order in the component lifecycle:**